tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 retry_configs
-: An ECHConfigList structure containing one or more ECHConfig structures, in decreasing order of preference, to be used by the client in subsequent connection attempts.
+: An ECHConfigList structure containing one or more ECHConfig structures, in decreasing order of preference, to be used by the client as described in
+{{rejected-ech}}.
 These are known as the server's "retry configurations".

 Finally, when the client offers the "encrypted_client_hello", if the payload is the `inner` variant and the server responds with HelloRetryRequest, it MUST